enriquepablo/terms/INSTALL.rst

 If you have setuptools installed in your python, you can simply use ``easy_install``, from a command line::

-    # easy_install terms
+    # easy_install Terms

-Alternatively you can download the tarball, uncompress it, ``cd`` into the extracted directory, and run ``python3 setup.py install``.
+Alternatively you can download `the tarball <http://pypi.python.org/packages/source/t/Terms/Terms-0.1.0a1.tar.gz>`_, uncompress it,
+``cd`` into the extracted directory, and run ``python3 setup.py install``.